Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 Update this document in real-time and as often as you can.
 It can be reassuring to look back at the tracker when you’re feeling like things aren’t going the way you thought they would be or when it’s taking longer than you expected to find the job you want – it’s likely you’ve put in a lot of effort, and sometimes a visual representation of that work can spur you on.

 Step 3: Clean up your profiles.

 In addition to developing a job search plan and a tracker for all of your efforts, it’s important to consider how you’re representing yourself online.
 Gear up for the technology-enabled job search world of today by cleansing your social media profiles.
 Remove unflattering tags of yourself on platforms like Facebook and Instagram and clean up any Twitter rants you went on while you were in college.
 The first impressions employers will have of you will be of the application material you submit and undoubtedly the Google and/or social media search they run on you.
-Trust me, we do run these searches!
+Trust us, we do run these searches!

 Do you have a LinkedIn profile?
 As a college student, you may not have created one yet, but LinkedIn is the leading network for professional services, insights and job opportunities.
-There are a lot of tutorials online about how to get started, and I always emphasize this to be one of the first few steps college graduates take as they begin their job search post-graduation.
+There are a lot of tutorials online about how to get started, and we always emphasize this to be one of the first few steps college graduates take as they begin their job search post-graduation.